OrchardCMS/OrchardCore/src/docs/guides/content-definitions/README.md

 Content Definitions are a record of the Content Types, Content Parts, and Content Fields used by a tenant.

+By default the `Content Definitions` are stored in the database.

-By default the `File Content Definition` feature is enabled, and stores content definitions in a `ContentDefinition.json` file at the root of each tenants `App_Data` folder, e.g. `App_Data/Sites/Default/ContentDefinition.json` for the default tenant.
+When the `File Content Definition` feature is enabled it stores content definitions in a `ContentDefinition.json` file at the root of each tenants `App_Data` folder, e.g. `App_Data/Sites/Default/ContentDefinition.json` for the default tenant.

-The `File Content Definition` feature is enabled by default, and can be very useful during the Development phase of a project.
+The `File Content Definition` can be very useful during the Development phase of a project.

 As you move your site to a Production phase you may wish to disable the feature and store the Content Definitions in the database.